Stability of the Poincar\'e bundle: Introduction

 \subsection{Acknowledgements}

 The first author is supported by a J. C. Bose Fellowship.
-The second author acknowledges funding from the Spanish MINECO (grant MTM2016-79400-P and ICMAT Severo Ochoa project SEV-2015-0554) and the 7th European Union Framework Programme (Marie Curie IRSES grant 612534 project MODULI).
+The second author acknowledges funding from the Spanish MICINN (grants MTM2016-79400-P, PID2019-108936GB-C21, and ICMAT Severo Ochoa projects SEV-2015-0554 and CEX2019-000904-S), the 7th European Union Framework Programme (Marie Curie IRSES grant 612534 project MODULI) and CSIC (2019AEP151 and \textit{Ayuda extraordinaria a Centros de Excelencia Severo Ochoa} 20205CEX001).
 The third author was supported by Mary Immaculate College Limerick through the PLOA sabbatical programme.
 He thanks the Tata Institute of Fundamental Research in Bombay for its hospitality.